fatherjim-tech/fatherjim.tech/content/articles/stream-guide/stream-guide.md

 ---
 # Step 4 - Install & Configure StreamLabs
 ### On Android & iOS Devices
-Now it's time to install an app on our mobile device.
-[StreamLabs](https://streamlabs.com/) is FOSS (Free & Open Source Software) powered by [Open Broadcaster Software](https://obsproject.com/) (OBS for short), which enables us to easily capture video & audio from our mobile device and stream it to any platform.
+Now it's time to install an app on our mobile device. {{< url-link "StreamLabs" "https://streamlabs.com/" "_blank" >}} is FOSS (Free & Open Source Software) powered by {{< url-link "Open Broadcaster Studio" "https://obsproject.com/" "_blank" >}} (OBS for short), which enables us to easily capture video & audio from our mobile device and stream it to any platform.
 We will use StreamLabs to connect to Restream.io so we can stream to multiple platforms at once.

 From the Play Store or App Store, we'll search for StreamLabs and install it on our device.
 {{< img-post-width "/img/articles/stream-guide/" "streamlabs-install.jpg" "text" "" "30%">}}